kyma-project/community/guidelines/add-new-component-docs.md

 The `docs/Jenkinsfile` file defines document topics for which Docker images are built on the CI tool.

-The `docs-build.yaml` file is prepared for the Prow migration and aims to replace `docs/Jenkinsfile` after Kyma migrates from Jenkins to the new CI tool.
+The `docs-build.yaml` file is prepared for the Prow migration and aims to replace `docs/Jenkinsfile` after Kyma migrates to the new CI tool.
 This file specifies all document topics needed for building Docker images.
 Every item must have the `name` field specified, which represents the name of the Docker image for a topic.
 The final image name is followed by a `-docs` suffix.
 If the new component directory is equal to the image name, you don’t have to specify it.
 Otherwise, add an additional `directory` property.

 Example 1:
 ```